prajyotnaik3/Titanic/README.md

 # Titanic
- Predict whether a person will surviv or not.
+ Predict whether a person survived or not in the tragedy og Titanic accident.